pborreli/AzureDistributionBundle/Resources/docs/20_azure_websites.md

 You can use the **AzureDistributionBundle** to deploy your Symfony2 application to WindowsAzure Websites.
-Composer dependencies will be installed on the Azure Websites platform during the deloyment, you don't have to check them into your Git repository.
+Composer dependencies will be installed on the Azure Websites platform during the deployment, you don't have to check them into your Git repository.

 This guide explains: